 How to Apply for the PhD in English Language and Literature

-The application process for the 2014-2015 academic year has closed.
 Applicants can start submitting their applications for the 2015-2016 academic year in early September, 2014.
 Applications and supplemental materials must be received by midnight, PST, December 15, 2014 to meet our deadline.
-The fee for United States citizens and those with permanent resident visa status is $65.
-The fee for non-U.S. citizens is $75.
+The fee for United States citizens and those with permanent resident visa status is $75.
+The fee for non-U.S. citizens is $90.
 The application fee for current Rackham students, regardless of citizenship, is $10.
 This fee is non-refundable and subject to change.

 Make sure you have every document uploaded before you submit your application, once you click on the submit button, you will not be able to go back into your application to make any changes.
 To reiterate, we will not be able to accept hard copies of any documents.